tuist/Agent/README.md

 - 🔄 **Streaming Support**: Real-time streaming responses for better user experience
 - 🔒 **Flexible Authentication**: Use API keys directly or proxy through your own server
 - 💬 **Conversation Management**: Built-in conversation history and context management
+- 🛠️ **Tool Use**: Build agents that can execute tools and actions
+- 👤 **User Interaction**: Support for interactive conversations with user input
 - 🧪 **Fully Tested**: Comprehensive test suite using Swift Testing framework
 - 📱 **Multi-Platform**: Works on iOS, macOS, tvOS, and watchOS